rohanshr135/Company_Grow/README.md

 # Company_Grow
 CompanyGrow is a smart workforce platform for organizations to nurture employee growth with tailored training, intelligent project allocation, real-time rewards, and live analytics.
 Match skills to projects, track progress, and boost engagement with badge-based bonuses.
-# CompanyGrow

-CompanyGrow is a full-stack web application for managing employee training, project assignments, course enrollments, analytics, and rewards in an organization.

 ## Features